Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Technical updates completed:

    1. Added a section on encoder synchronization (issues #126 and #140)
-   2. Added restriction for single segment per post (issue #112)
+   2. Added restriction for single segment per post or PUT (issue #112)
    3. Added text on encoder input loss (issue #113)
    4. Added guidance on the manifest formatting (issue #111)
    5. Added reference to MPEG-B part 18 for timed metadata track (issue #31)